When are the strike days?

 Keep an eye on the weather forecast and dress appropriately.
-We are taking strike action during summer and you will be standing/sitting outside for a few hours so do make sure you are comfortable.
+We are taking strike action during autumn and the weather is likely to be changeable, dress for the weather.
+You will be standing/sitting outside for a few hours so do make sure you are comfortable.

 I have leave booked over the strike days, what should I do?

 If you take your leave you won’t be classed as on strike.
 As a Branch, we would encourage all members with leave booked to cancel the leave and take the strike action instead.
 Obviously, if you are abroad or could not reasonably take strike action instead of leave then you should keep your leave as booked.

 If you have annual leave booked for any of these dates we would ask that you cancel this so you are counted as part of the strike action.
 Please know that it is your choice how you spend your strike days, it is positive when we have a large number on the picket to illustrate the strength of our collective action but we understand that members may have already planned or booked things if they were due to take annual leave.
 We do not ask what you do on a strike day, only that you remove your labour from the employer.

 Some members may be exempted from taking strike action.
 These include anyone who is pregnant and who has notified their employer of the expected date of birth, those who are in their last year of service and in a University pension scheme or if you are in receipt of benefits which will be affected.
 For more information, please contact the Branch.

 We would encourage members to not use University parking, as this would mean crossing the picket line.
 There are other parking options available around the campus or you could consider using public transport if you are comfortable to do so.

 If you require Blue Badge parking, please check in advance where you can park near to campus.